 Nancy M. Cappello, Ph.D. is a sought-after speaker, having presented across the U.S., Puerto Rico, Canada, Rome, Italy, Paris and Tokyo, Japan.
-Her inspiring story of an advanced-stage breast cancer within weeks of her 11th "Normal" mammogram, resulting in Connecticut's landmark legislative and grassroots education and advocacy efforts, has been featured in print and media outlets such as ABC, CBS, NBC, FOX, NY Times, Wall Street Journal, NPR, U.S. News and World Report and Prevention.
-Her blog, Nancy's Chalkboard, is featured on Huffington Post.
+Her story of an advanced-stage breast cancer within weeks of her 11th "Normal" mammogram, resulting in Connecticut's landmark dense breast reporting legislation and global grassroots education and advocacy efforts, has inspired patient advocacy efforts across the globe.
+Dr. Cappello's breast health advocacy and its impact has been featured in print and media outlets such as ABC, CBS, NBC, FOX, NY Times, Wall Street Journal, NPR, U.S. News and World Report Consumer Reports and Prevention.
+She is the recipient of numerous honors and awards.
+Her blog, Nancy's Chalkboard, is featured on multiple media channels including the Huffington Post.

 Accolades about Dr. Cappello's Keynote: